-Epsom salt is a good fertilizer because it is made up of magnesium and sulfate which are both vital plant nutrients.
-Epsom salt is good for Houseplant food, Vegetable (peppers, tomatoes and potatoes.) and Rose plants.
+Another great homemade fertilizer is Epsom salt is a good fertilizer because it is made up of magnesium and sulfate which are both vital plant nutrients.
+Epsom salt is good for Houseplant food, Vegetable (peppers, tomatoes, and potatoes.) and Rose plants.
 You need: 1 Tablespoon Epsom Salt 1 gallon water A watering can Direction 1.
 Combine the Epsom salt and water.
 2. Use the solution to water your plants.
 3. Repeat once a month.

 Coffee Ground Fertilizer

-Coffee grounds are rich in nitrogen, magnesium, and potassium – all important plant nutrients.
-They are also acidic, and help to maintain the acidity of the soil.
+Coffee grounds are another great homemade fertilizer.
+Coffee grounds are rich in nitrogen, magnesium, and potassium – all-important plant nutrients.
+They are also acidic and help to maintain the acidity of the soil.
 Good for Rose plant food You Need: Used coffee grounds A cookie Sheet Newspaper Direction 1.
-Line a cookie sheet with newspaper.
+Line a cookie sheet with a newspaper.
 2. Then, spread your used coffee grounds out on the sheet, and allow them to dry completely.
 3. Sprinkle the grounds around the base of your acid-loving plants.
-Azaleas, roses, rhododendrons and blueberries are just some of the plants that will benefit from this treatment.
-Note: Be careful not to over do it with the grounds.
+Azaleas, roses, rhododendrons, and blueberries are just some of the plants that will benefit from this treatment.
+Note: Be careful not to overdo it with the grounds.
 Even acid-loving plants can get too much acid.

 Fish Tank Water Fertilizer